*The American Yawp is an evolving, collaborative text. Please click here to improve this chapter.*

 - American Women: Report of the President’s Commission the Status of Women (U.S. Department of Labor: 1963), 2, https://www.dol.gov/wb/American%20Women%20Report.pdf, accessed June 7, 2018. [↩]

 - Flora Davis, Moving the Mountain: The Women’s Movement in America Since 1960 (Champaign: University of Illinois Press, 1999); Cynthia Ellen Harrison, On Account of Sex: The Politics of Women’s Issues, 1945–1968 (Berkeley: University of California Press, 1988). [↩]

 - Betty Friedan, The Feminine Mystique (New York: Norton, 1963), 50. [↩]

-- Carol Hanisch, “The Personal is Political,” in Shulamith Firestone and Anne Koedt, editors, Notes from the Second Year: Women’s Liberation (New York: Radical Feminism, 1970). [↩]
+- Carol Hanisch, “The Personal Is Political,” in Shulamith Firestone and Anne Koedt, eds., Notes from the Second Year: Women’s Liberation (New York: Radical Feminism, 1970). [↩]

 - Rachel Carson, Silent Spring (New York: Houghton Mifflin, 1962; Linda Lear, Rachel Carson: Witness for Nature (New York: Holt, 1997). [↩]